 We now use that $A(-)$ commutes with crossed products \cite[Thm.\ 6.10]{crosscat} and again Proposition \ref{gihergioergregwefeerfwerf} (for the trivial group) and the definition of $\Kcat \coloneqq \KKth(\C,A^{f}(-))$ in order to get an equivalence

 We claim that $ \bC\rtimes H$ is again flasque.
-Let $ S \colon \bC\to \bC$ be the weakly invariant functor implementing the flasqueness of $ \bC$ such that we have a natural unitary $S \oplus \id_{\bC} \cong S$ of weakly invariant functors.
-By \cite[Prop.\ 7.12]{crosscat} the crossed product is functorial with respect to weakly invariant functors and unitary transformations between them.
+Let $ S \colon \bC\to \bC$ be the weakly equivariant functor implementing the flasqueness of $ \bC$ such that we have a natural unitary $S \oplus \id_{\bC} \cong S$ of weakly equivariant functors.
+By \cite[Prop.\ 7.12]{crosscat} the crossed product is functorial with respect to weakly equivariant functors and unitary transformations between them.
 Hence we get a unitary isomorphism

 Hence $ S\rtimes H$ implements the flasqueness of $ \bC\rtimes H$.
 By \cite[Prop.\ {13.13} \& Thm.\ 1{4}.4]{cank} the functor $\Kcat$ annihilates flasques so that $\Kcat(\bC\rtimes H)\simeq 0$.
 By going back through the equivalences above we conclude that $\KKG({C_{0}(G/H)}, \kkGA( \bC)) \simeq 0$ as desired. \end{proof}